JieyuZ2/wrench/datasets/tabular_data/README.md

 Run the script to generate dataset:
 ```
-python generate_dataset.py --data_dir ../ --data_name mushroom --n_trees 10 --max_depth 2
+python generate_dataset.py --data_dir ../ --data_name mushroom --n_trees 20 --max_depth 3 --max_features 3
 ```
-Where `n_trees` specify how many decision trees will be used to generate labeling functions, note that the number of final labeling functions could be larger than number of trees because we could generate multiple labeling functions from one tree;
+Where `n_trees` specify how many decision trees will be used to generate labeling functions, note that the number of final labeling functions could be less than number of trees because we remove trees resulting duplicate labeling;
-`max_depth` specify the depth of each decision tree- larger depth will lead to labeling functions with more conditions.
+Note that `max_depth`, `max_depth`, and `max_features` are arguments for `sklearn.ensemble.RandomForestClassifier`.
 This command will use the `mushroom` dataset from `openml`, specifically, the dataset will be downloaded by the following code in the script

 ```